GSA/digitalgov.gov/content/news/2017/01/2017-01-19-automatic-https-enforcement-for-new-executive-branch-gov-domains.md

 ---
 slug: automatic-https-enforcement-for-new-executive-branch-gov-domains
 date: 2017-01-19 12:00:30 -0400
-title: Automatic HTTPS Enforcement for New Executive Branch .Gov Domains
+title: Automatic HTTPS Enforcement for New Executive Branch .gov Domains
 summary: HTTPS is a necessary baseline for security on the modern web.
 Non-secure HTTP connections lack integrity protection, and can be used to attack citizens, foreign nationals, and government staff.
 HTTPS provides increased confidentiality, authenticity, and integrity that mitigate these attacks.

 authors: